fedefary/signer/README.md

 SpringBoot library for automatic and secure http request signing.

 This library provide you a way for signing your RestTemplate HTTP request between microservices ensuring the identity of the client and the integrity of the message.
-This allow you to securize yor rest API in a smart way.
+The message is signed with a keyed-hash message authentication code (HMAC) generated with a pre-shared secret key, this allow you to securize yor rest API in a smart way.

 The library offers two annotations, @Sign and @Signed for client and server respectively.